 Most computers (including 386, 486, Pentium and Pentium II PCs) have a word size of 32 bits.
 The old 286 machines had a word size of 16.
 Old-style mainframes often had 36-bit words.
 A few processors (like the Alpha from what used to be DEC and is now Compaq) have 64-bit words.
-The 64-bit word will become more common over the next five years; Intel is planning to replaced the Pentium II with a 64-bit chip called 'Merced'.
+The 64-bit word will become more common over the next five years; Intel is planning to replace the Pentium II with a 64-bit chip code-named 'Merced', and now officially called the 'Itanium'.